how to increase Compliance while reducing Risk

 Questions about Risk & Compliance in claims handling?

-In the meantime I will gladly answer any questions you may have.
+I will gladly answer any questions you may have.
 Please do not hesitate to contact me!

 As a principal you must, after all, be able to demonstrate that your service provider is indeed in control.